Who can book a first dose

 Wait for 15 minutes after getting the vaccine to make sure you are feeling well.
 Do not drive during this time.

-You may be asked to wait at the clinic for up to 30 minutes if there is any concern you might have an allergic reaction.
+You may be asked to wait at the clinic for up to 30 minutes if there is any concern you might have an allergic reaction (for example, if you have had vaccine reactions before).

 Inform the clinic staff if you feel unwell while you are waiting.